NASA-IMPACT/veda-ui/docs/adr/002-application-architecture-for-configurability.md

 - [1] Continue with current application architecture + design system
 - [2] Continue with current application architecture + replace design system
-- [3] Refactor component library + replace design system + Rearchitect
+- [3] Refactor component library + replace design system + rearchitect
-- [4] Rewrite component library + replace design system + Rearchitect
+- [4] Rewrite component library + replace design system + rearchitect

 ## Decision Outcome

-- ✔️[3] Refactor component library + replace design system + Rearchitect
+- ✔️[3] Refactor component library + replace design system + rearchitect

 Move more control to the instance level, modularize the core ui library to expose core feature components and smaller reusable components, and create a data layer as part of the core ui library that is ideally also consumed at the instance level that manages data fetching and MDX parsing so that components are data agnostic.
 Introduce a new design system that is well-maintained and community-backed to create standardization across styles and accessibility patterns.

 #### 1. Move Routing from the core ui library to the instance level
 Routing and what pages exist should be determined at the instance level.
 Currently, routing is handled at the core UI library level so supporting additional/removal of pages requires override logic.
 Moving this to the instance level allows developers/stakeholders to independently manage their routes and pages.

 #### 2. Feature components in the core ui library composed at the instance level
 Currently, the core UI library handles the composition of each page because of its control over routing.
 However, pages and what they render should shift to the instance level so developers/stakeholders can control what is rendered within each page view.
 The core UI library should expose feature components (containers) that deliver a core feature in the VEDA dashboard such as the A&E feature.

 #### 3. Modularize and create smaller reusable components
 The core UI library should also expose smaller reusable components like date pickers, form elements, analysis tools, etc… (“presentational/dumb” components).
 This way developers/stakeholders for example can compose a page view with the A&E feature from the core UI library and consume other reusable components to construct their page view.
 This also now allows developers to build their own custom components on the instance side and directly incorporate them.

 #### 4. Create a Data layer that manages all data fetching
 The proposed data layer is designed to handle all data fetching, including STAC calls, and MDX parsing.
 Think of it as a versatile data utilities library.
 Introducing this layer would enable components in the core UI library to remain data-agnostic.
 In the event of scaling to additional or different data sources, expansion can be easily accomplished by integrating them into this centralized layer.
 Smart components (larger and stateful) would then efficiently consume this data layer.
 > **Integrating with [stac-react](https://github.com/developmentseed/stac-react/tree/main)**: Because these React hooks manage data fetching to the STAC API using the Context API provider pattern, this could just be used directly as it is already its own data layer.
 We would have to decide where we wrap the Provider though.
 Ideally, at the instance level, we would wrap the provider at the highest level in the tree either around the router or specific view containers and then consume these hooks down the hierarchy on the instance side.
 The components in the core ui library would be prop driven so this way they can be truly data agnostic and accept whatever data passed in.

 #### 5. Introduce a new Design System
 a.
 Replace the existing custom design system with a well-maintained, widely adopted community-supported design system.
 This ensures built-in accessibility standards and eliminates the need for designers and developers to invest time in ongoing maintenance.

 b.
 The preliminary systems we are considering are:
   * Chakra UI.
 Built on React, it has a large component library, built-in accessibility and theming options.
 It is designed with responsive and mobile-first principles and has a strong community and documentation.
   * The U.S. Web Design System (USWDS) is tailored for government projects.
 It's designed to meet the specific needs of U.S. federal websites, offering components that are accessible, secure, and in line with U.S. digital standards.

 c.
 Any option we choose will have to be extended for data visualization components (charts, maps, widgets, etc.) and themed for the 3 current VEDA instances: VEDA Dashboard, U.S. GHG Center, Earth.gov.